 Leonard D. Jaroszuk - President, CEO, and Chairman

 Leonard Jaroszuk has over three decades of experience managing public companies, engaged in real estate, construction, natural resources, and exploration.
-He serves as Director of several companies in both the manufacturing and O&G industries and is a Co-Founder of Enterprise Group.
+He serves as director of several companies in both the manufacturing and oil and gas industries and is a co-founder of Enterprise Group.

 Warren Cabral - Chief Financial Officer

 Warren Cabral has over 25 years of financial experience.
 He was the former CFO for AIMCO, managing global investments for pensions, endowments, and governmental funds in Alberta.

 John Pinsent is a founding partner with St. Arnaud Pinsent Steman Chartered Professional Accountants.
 In 2013, he was awarded the I.C.A.A. fellowship status joining a select group of FCAs and has also earned an ICD.D designation.

 John Campbell possesses more than 30 years of experience in the investment management industry.
 He currently serves as chairman of the board and chair of the investment review committee of Tri-View Capital, a Canadian investment firm specializing in private investments.